AriFordsham/GHCWiki/newcomers.md

 - Be forewarned that many pages on the GHC wiki are somewhat out-of-date.
 Always check the last modification date.
 Email if you're not sure.

+## More information

+- [ This page](http://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/FixingBugs) describes in more detail workflow for fixing bugs.
+When you decide to submit your first patch it will certainly be worthwile to take a look.
+- [ This page](http://ghc.haskell.org/trac/ghc/wiki/WorkingConventions/Git) gives more deatail about our git working conventions.
+It will tell you how to set up your working trees in a bit more sophisticated way or how to prepare patches.
+These are information you'll need to know when you're submitting a patch, but as long as your beginning and just hacking you might skip this page.

 ## Need help?